17 January 2020

 A question I get quite often from beekeepers is “When will there finally be something against the varroa mite?”.
 My answer is always that there already are different varroa treatments.
 Used properly, they control the parasite sufficiently for healthy and productive colonies.
 But what beekeepers mean by this question: when will this parasite finally disappear?
 This, I’m afraid, is something we most probably won’t achieve.
 Varroa destructor is almost everywhere now.
-Only Australia seemed to be free of this parasite, but in 2018 there was a report of it arriving at the Port of Melbourne, with honey bees from the US.
-I didn’t find any further information on this, so if you know something, please comment.
+Australia resisted longest and managed to discover some introductions in time.
+But in 2022, varroa took also down under: you can find more about the current situation here.

 However, it’s a common misconception that parasites or diseases can be easily eradicated.
 In the story of medicine, to my knowledge, the only disease that disappeared completely is smallpox, due to vaccinations.
 I think I belong to one of the last generations that still have the scar of that vaccine.
 Other diseases, like polio or measles, are mostly under control.
 Again because of vaccinations.
 But they still exist.
 Back to the varroa mite: you can’t vaccinate against a parasite.
 You can only control it.
 There are two ways of doing so: by treatments or by selection for more “resistant” or “tolerant” bees.
 As I explained in more detail in the post about Darwinian beekeeping, I’m in the team treatment.
 I have further reasons for my standpoint, which I may discuss in a future post.